YixinZhang92/Magnetic_Gravity_Data_Process/data_sources.md

-# Downloading potential field data by state
+# Downloading potential field data

 Some potential field data is available from the USGS Crustal Geophysics website.